hje58raf/MS-1/README.md

 ### Header navigation bar

 My daughter personal logo is shown on the header on the left side.
 The navigation bar items are positioned to the left side of the screen and aligned in the centre of the bar.
 They give access to the Gallery, and Contact pages as well as allowing the site visitor to download my Curriculum Vitae.
-With a mobile device, the navibar is displayed in a hamburger menu.
+With a mobile device, the navbar is displayed in a hamburger menu.

 ### Footer